CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_drafts/draft-blog-post.md

 <b><u>highlighting code in a post</u></b>
 If you want to highlight just one line of code then you can use either the HTML tag <kbd>type code here</kbd>
-or using backticks `type code here`.
+or using back-ticks `type code here`.

-If you wanted to highlight serveral lines of code and also have syntax highlighting then you need to use the folloiwing code:
+If you wanted to highlight several lines of code and also have syntax highlighting then you need to use the following code:

 {% highlight NAME OF LANGUAGE %}